ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ![screenshot](public/markdown_error.png)

 If this is the last lesson in your tutorial, please create a success message that notes that the user has completed the whole tutorial.
 For example, `Great job!
 You've completed this series of lessons!`)

+There are some pre-built messages that you can use if you'd like by using the [`utils.validationMessages` module](#utilsvalidationmessages).

 ###### Utils module